Vualto/vudrm-public-docs/docs/source/Support.md

 ## How to contact us

-For all non-critical support requests please email support@vualto.com.
-If you are a registered user you can contact support via the [help centre](https://vualto.zendesk.com).
+For all non-critical support requests please email support@jwplayer.com.

 For all critical issues please contact support via one of the numbers below.